 This year, people will be ‘home’ for the holidays — but mostly only in their dreams.
 Because many do not want to run the risk of infecting their older parents and grandparents or other family members who are at high risk of contracting COVID-19, traditional gatherings are taking a different approach.
 Whether it’s scaling back to the only immediate family who has been quarantined or living together, driving instead of flying, or having a digital video celebration, gift-giving takes on a whole new meaning.
-Rather than giving something practical for your loved ones, in 2020, you may want to give a meaningful present that connects across the miles.
+Rather than giving something practical for your loved ones, you may want to give a meaningful present that connects across the miles.
 This can help your recipient feel appreciated and treasured, especially after going through a turbulent nine months.
 Here, our top picks for thoughtful gift ideas they will love:

 A canvas print of a special memory